 Looking at the compliance policies above, you will have noticed the “Require Minimum ATP”

-If you have Microsoft Defender for endpoints configured (I truly recommend this!), you could also require the device to be under the machine risk score “Clear”.
+If you have Microsoft Defender for Endpoints configured (I truly recommend this!), you could also require the device to be under the machine risk score “Clear”.
 With this compliance policy, you can be very sure, your devices are not infected when accessing company data

 But you must not forget the other compliance policies, because you want to make sure your devices are encrypted, have the latest OS version, have the latest AV update installed etc.

-Also a kind reminder to please check if this setting is configured to “Not Compliant”
+Also, this a kind reminder to please check if this setting is configured to “Not Compliant”

 - 2. Conditional Access Rules

-But with only configuring the compliance policies we are not going to save the world.
+But by only configuring the compliance policies we are not going to save the world.
 We need something to check if your devices are compliant before they could access your org data.
 If they aren’t compliant, they may not enter.